 When it comes to pain, many doctors treat the condition with medications that reduce inflammation or discomfort, while others improve organ function or impact your neurotransmitters.
 But an unwanted consequence of these medications is interactions and, in some cases, medication dependence.
-At Metro Denver Pain Management, with a location serving the Denver area, the team of professional physicians can address your pain and assist you with medication management.
+At Metro Denver Pain Management (MD Pain), with a location serving the Denver area, the team of professional physicians can address your pain and assist you with medication management.
 To learn more about the service and find a solution for your pain, call the office or go online today to schedule your initial consultation.

 Frequently Asked Questions

 One of the most important aspects of medication management is patient education.
-Your doctor at Metro Denver Pain Management spends time discussing your medications with you, as well as how they act on and affect your body.
+Your doctor at Metro Denver Pain Management (MD Pain) spends time discussing your medications with you, as well as how they act on and affect your body.

 Medication management also consists of providing a system to help you and the practice to monitor your prescriptions.
 This system, along with random drug tests and pill counts, provides a level of accountability with your prescription medications.
 These aspects of medication management help you take your pills as your doctor recommends and allow you to watch for drug interactions.